Pick A Song

 If you need help in understanding and playing the chords indicated by the symbols you see on your sheet music, you will be pleased to know we have a 39-week course on "The Secrets of Chords and Chord Progressions" right on this site.
 You'll find this course in the Chords subsection of Music.

 Before you continue reading lessons to learn about your keyboard, you may want to take a break and sit back and simply watch some people demonstrate your keyboard, or newer keyboards if you are thinking of upgrading.
-The next section in Lessons, Demos, has a number of videos provided by Yamaha and others that highlight the various Yamaha keyboards and show off some of the finer aspects of what these keyboards can do.
+If you take a look in the Styles section, there is a page under the Yamaha tab for all the different Yamaha keyboards, one of which is likely to be yours.
+There you will find not only additional styles for your keyboard, but you will also find links to several YouTube videos demonstrating the many features and sounds of your keyboard.